Nyanga District: Geography

 Nyanga District is bounded on the south by Mutasa District, on the west by Makoni District, on the northwest by Mashonaland East Province, and on the east by Mozambique.

 The Nyanga Mountains occupy the southern portion of the district, extending into Mutasa District.
 Nyanga National Park covers the central part of the range, including Mount Nyangani, Zimbabwe's highest peak.

 The Gairezi River forms the eastern boundary of the District with Mozambique.
 The Nyangombe River forms the district's western and northwestern boundary.
 Both rivers flow generally northwards, and meet at the district's northernmost point to form the Luenha River, a tributary of the Zambezi.

 The Nyangui highlands lie in the center of the district.
 Nyangui State Forest was established in 1958 as a plantation forest, and covers an area of 155.02 km².
 In addition to tree plantations, it protects dry montane forests where mountain cypress (Widdringtonia nodiflora) is prominent.

 Administration

 The District is divided into 31 administrative wards.

 The district has two Assembly parliamentary constituencies, Nyanga North and Nyanga South.
-Mutasa-Nyanga Senate constituency includes the Nyanga District and a portion of Mutasa District.